optofab/optofab.github.io/_retrospectives/2021-08-16-Retrospective-Audit-1-Semester2.md

 **How to improve**

 1. Try to minute more details of the discussion to for future review.
-2. It would be great if the team could include the agreed decisions after each discussion item.
+2. It would be great if the team could include the agreed decisions after each discussion item. :white_check_mark:
-3. It is suggested that the team assign a Front End leader and Back End leader to join the client meetings together with the project manager. ~~[?] :question:~~
+3. It is suggested that the team assign a Front End leader and Back End leader to join the client meetings together with the project manager. ~~[?] :question:~~ :white_check_mark:

 ### Reflection